HiWish program: Scalloped topography

 Scalloped topography is common in the mid-latitudes of Mars, between 45° and 60° north and south.
 It is particularly prominent in the region of Utopia Planitia in the northern hemisphere and in the region of Peneus and Amphitrites Patera in the southern hemisphere.
 Such topography consists of shallow, rimless depressions with scalloped edges, commonly referred to as "scalloped depressions" or simply "scallops".
 Scalloped depressions can be isolated or clustered and sometimes seem to coalesce.
 A typical scalloped depression displays a gentle equator-facing slope and a steeper pole-facing scarp.
 This topographic asymmetry is probably due to differences in insolation.
 Scalloped depressions are believed to form from the removal of subsurface material, possibly interstitial ice, by sublimation.
 This process may still be happening at present.

 On November 22, 2016, NASA reported finding a large amount of underground ice in the Utopia Planitia region of Mars.
 The volume of water detected has been estimated to be equivalent to the volume of water in Lake Superior.

 The volume of water ice in the region were based on measurements from the ground-penetrating radar instrument on Mars Reconnaissance Orbiter, called SHARAD.
 From the data obtained from SHARAD, "dielectric permittivity", or the dielectric constant was determined.
 The dielectric constant value was consistent with a large concentration of water ice.

-,
+Images of variety of craters

-Pedestal Craters
+Pedestal craters

 A pedestal crater is a crater with its ejecta sitting above the surrounding terrain and thereby forming a raised platform (like a pedestal).
 They form when an impact crater ejects material which forms an erosion-resistant layer, thus causing the immediate area to erode more slowly than the rest of the region.
 Some pedestals have been accurately measured to be hundreds of meters above the surrounding area.
 This means that hundreds of meters of material were eroded away.
 The result is that both the crater and its ejecta blanket stand above the surroundings.
 Pedestal craters were first observed during the Mariner missions.